 Training and experience counts

-Mr Nicholas Maartens is the neurosurgeon at the Brain & Spine Surgery Centre and a leading Australian Neurosurgeon.
+Mr Nicholas Maartens, principal at Brain & Spine Surgery Centre is leading Australian Neurosurgeon.
 He works in private, has an academic public appointment at the Alfred Hospital and is a senior lecturer at Monash University.

 After being awarded the Alec Brooke Scholarship he underwent medical school training graduating MBChB at the University of Cape Town SA.
 He undertook his surgical training at the Royal Postgraduate Medical School at Hammersmith in London UK, obtaining his surgical FRCS.
 He then undertook training as a neurosurgical registrar at the prestigious Radcliffe Infirmary in Oxford UK as one of the last registrars of renowned neurosurgeon Mr Christopher Adams.